platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

 Now that your database credentials have been cleaned up and `WP_HOME` defined, you can pull these values into `wp-config.php` to configure WordPress for deployment on a Platform.sh environment.

-The `wp-config.php` file from the [WordPress template](https://github.com/platformsh-templates/wordpress-vanilla) uses the variables defined in the previous section.
+Below is the `wp-config.php` file from the [WordPress template](https://github.com/platformsh-templates/wordpress-vanilla) using the variables defined in the previous section.
 Many other WordPress settings are pre-defined in this file for you, so consult the inline comments for more information.

 {{< github repo="platformsh-templates/wordpress-vanilla" file="wordpress/wp-config.php" lang="php" >}}